Things to do in Faro

 If you want to visit another park, you can explore the Alameda João de Deus Garden or Jardim da Alameda João de Deus.
 It’s the largest park in Faro and a little oasis of peace.
 Your kids will enjoy the playground and the small petting zoo.

 Chances are you’ll spot some peacocks, swans and other stunning animals in the garden!
-If you need a short break from all the things to do in Faro, this place is perfect!
+If you need a short break from all the Faro things to see, this place is perfect!

 10. Take the tourist train

 Are you curious about the highlights in Faro but need help walking long distances?
 Then the Hop On Hop Off City Tour in Faro is perfect!
-When you travel to Faro with kids, it’s an easy way to get around also.
+When you travel to Faro with kids, it’s also an easy way to get around.
 The Hop On Hop Off train drives through the Old City, Zona Comercial da Baixa de Faro, and passes the lagoon, Ria Formosa.

 You can get off the tourist train at several stops, such as Igreja da Misericórdia, Teatro Lethes, Igreja do Carmo, and Jardim Manuel Bivar.
 Your ticket is valid for the whole day, so perfect during your visit to Faro!
-The audio commentary will provide more information about Faro; if you stay seated, the tour will take 45 minutes.
+The audio commentary will provide more information about Faro.
+The tour will take 45 minutes if you stay seated.

 11. Faro Marina

-It’s a small museum with only three rooms, but you’ll learn more about the fishing history of Faro.
-Many things, such as fishing objects, ship models, and navigational instruments, are also on display.
+It’s a small museum with only three rooms, but you’ll learn more about Faro’s fishing history.
+Many things, such as fishing objects, ship models, and navigational instruments, are also displayed.

 12. The Faro Municipal Museum